Kiffhost/exalted-scripture-understanding/Charms/Lunar/Charisma/Influence/Eagle-Among-Sparrows Attitude.md

 Prerequisite Charms:
   - "[[Snarling Outburst Rebuke]]"
 ---
+*Imbuing her voice with divine appeal, the Lunar sways those of weaker passions.*
-!!Imbuinghervoicewithdivineappeal,theLunarswaysthose!! !!ofweakerpassions.Shemakesapersuade,bargain,orthreatenrollthatupholdsoneofherownIntimacies.Resistingthis!! influence costs an additional point of [[Willpower]], unless one invokes an [[Intimacy]] in the [[Decision Points|Decision Point]] whose intensity equals or exceeds that of the Lunar’s [[Intimacy]].
+She makes a persuade, bargain, or threaten roll that up holds one of her own Intimacies.
+Resisting this influence costs an additional point of [[Willpower]], unless one invokes an [[Intimacy]] in the [[Decision Points|Decision Point]] whose intensity equals or exceeds that of the Lunar’s [[Intimacy]].